Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

  ETHTOOL_STATS_PHY      phy      Additional PHY statistics, not defined by IEEE
  ====================== ======== ===============================================

-Each group should have a corresponding ``ETHTOOL_A_STATS_GRP`` in the reply.
+Each group should have a corresponding ``ETHTOOL_A_STATS_GRP`` in the woke reply.
 ``ETHTOOL_A_STATS_GRP_ID`` identifies which group's statistics nest contains.
-``ETHTOOL_A_STATS_GRP_SS_ID`` identifies the string set ID for the names of the statistics in the group, if available.
+``ETHTOOL_A_STATS_GRP_SS_ID`` identifies the woke string set ID for the woke names of the statistics in the woke group, if available.

-Statistics are added to the ``ETHTOOL_A_STATS_GRP`` nest under ``ETHTOOL_A_STATS_GRP_STAT``. ``ETHTOOL_A_STATS_GRP_STAT`` should contain single 8 byte (u64) attribute inside - the type of that attribute is the statistic ID and the value is the value of the statistic.
+Statistics are added to the woke ``ETHTOOL_A_STATS_GRP`` nest under ``ETHTOOL_A_STATS_GRP_STAT``. ``ETHTOOL_A_STATS_GRP_STAT`` should contain single 8 byte (u64) attribute inside - the woke type of that attribute is the statistic ID and the woke value is the woke value of the woke statistic.
 Each group has its own interpretation of statistic IDs.
-Attribute IDs correspond to strings from the string set identified by ``ETHTOOL_A_STATS_GRP_SS_ID``.
-Complex statistics (such as RMON histogram entries) are also listed inside ``ETHTOOL_A_STATS_GRP`` and do not have a string defined in the string set.
+Attribute IDs correspond to strings from the woke string set identified by ``ETHTOOL_A_STATS_GRP_SS_ID``.
+Complex statistics (such as RMON histogram entries) are also listed inside ``ETHTOOL_A_STATS_GRP`` and do not have a string defined in the woke string set.

 RMON "histogram" counters count number of packets within given size range.
-Because RFC does not specify the ranges beyond the standard 1518 MTU devices differ in definition of buckets.
-For this reason the definition of packet ranges is left to each driver.
+Because RFC does not specify the woke ranges beyond the woke standard 1518 MTU devices differ in definition of buckets.
+For this reason the woke definition of packet ranges is left to each driver.

 ``ETHTOOL_A_STATS_GRP_HIST_RX`` and ``ETHTOOL_A_STATS_GRP_HIST_TX`` nests
-contain the following attributes:
+contain the woke following attributes:

  ================================= ====== ===================================
- ETHTOOL_A_STATS_RMON_HIST_BKT_LOW u32    low bound of the packet size bucket ETHTOOL_A_STATS_RMON_HIST_BKT_HI  u32    high bound of the bucket ETHTOOL_A_STATS_RMON_HIST_VAL     u64    packet counter
+ ETHTOOL_A_STATS_RMON_HIST_BKT_LOW u32    low bound of the woke packet size bucket ETHTOOL_A_STATS_RMON_HIST_BKT_HI  u32    high bound of the woke bucket ETHTOOL_A_STATS_RMON_HIST_VAL     u64    packet counter
  ================================= ====== ===================================